 Overview of the American Horror Story Font

-American Horror Story employs the ITC Willow font type with minor changes implemented for show branding purposes.
-ITC Willow exists as an Art Nouveau-inspired typeface but its creators modified it to create a frightening yet enigmatic visual effect.
+American Horror Story utilizes the ITC Willow font type with minor changes implemented for show branding purposes.
+ITC Willow exists as an Art Nouveau-inspired typeface, but its creators modified it to create a frightening yet enigmatic visual effect.
 The horror genre suits ITC Willow as its irregular shape and elongated letters together with pointed edges produce spooky visual effects.

 The particular eye-catching style of ITC Willow renders it associated with horror via its usage in American Horror Story.
 The changes implemented in the television show produce an added layer of disturbing effects that transform the font into a distinct horror element.